Introducing an interface between WHIZARD and FeynRules: Validation Tables

 \section{Validation Tables}

-In this appendix we summarize the validation of the interface from {\sc Whizard} to {\sc FeynRules} which was performed by calculating the integrated cross sections related to all possible two-to-two partonic processes in the SM, the MSSM and the Minimal Higgsless Model (MHM).
-We evaluated this quantity both with the {\sc FeynRules}-generated model files and the built-in (``stock'') implementations of the various matrix-element generators, if existing, in the framework of {\sc CalcHep}, {\sc MadGraph}/{\sc MadEvent} and {\sc Whizard}/{\sc Omega}.
+In this Appendix we summarize the validation of the interface from {\sc FeynRules} to {\sc Whizard} which was performed by calculating the integrated cross sections related to all possible two-to-two partonic processes in the SM, the MSSM and the Minimal Higgsless Model.
+We evaluated this quantity both with the {\sc FeynRules}-generated model files and the built-in (``stock'') implementations of the various matrix-element generators, if existing, in the framework of {\sc CalcHep}, {\sc MadGraph}/{\sc MadEvent} and {\sc Whizard}/{\sc O'mega}.
 Where supported by both model and generator, we also checked both Feynman and unitarity gauge.
-We ran the codes such that the Monte-Carlo uncertainty was pushed below one percent, and excellent agreement at this level was achieved in all cases.
+We ran the codes such that the Monte Carlo uncertainty was pushed below one percent, and excellent agreement at this level was achieved in all cases.
 In Tab.~\ref{tab:SM-xs} and \ref{tab:MHM-xs} we present a selection of the results we obtained.
 The full list of results is available from the {\sc FeynRules} website.

 In order to avoid collinear divergences, we imposed a cut on the $p_T$ of each final state particle,